chantelwetzel-noaa/data_summary/doc/_main.md

 # Arrowtooth flounder
  The most recent assessment of Arrowtooth flounder was a update assessment conducted in 2017.
 Across available data, Arrowtooth flounder have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 54,741 length observations, 913 age readings, and 23,472 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 39,919 length observations, 763 age readings, and 17,250 otoliths that are available to be aged.
-In California, since 2000, a total of 7,507 length observations, 0 age readings, and 689 otoliths have been collected In Oregon, since 2000, a total of 19,320 length observations, 0 age readings, and 16,561 otoliths have been collected In Washington, since 2000, a total of 13,092 length observations, 763 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 7,507 length observations, 0 age readings, and 689 otoliths have been collected.
+In Oregon, since 2000, a total of 19,320 length observations, 0 age readings, and 16,561 otoliths have been collected.
+In Washington, since 2000, a total of 13,092 length observations, 763 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 52,254 length observations, 4,324 age readings, and 10,799 otoliths that are available to be aged.